 Born in Milan in 1976, he graduated in Business Administration at the L. Bocconi University in Milan.
 He subsequently obtained a PhD in Corporate Finance from the University of Trieste and spent a period as a visiting research fellow at the School of Finance and Economics at the University of Technology, Sydney.
-Since 2000, he is an Associate Professor of Corporate Finance Practice and Director of the Corporate Welfare Lab at SDA Bocconi School of Management, where he previously directed the Master's degree in Corporate Finance and the Executive Master's in Corporate Finance & Banking.
-Since 2010, he has been teaching Financial management & Corporate Banking for the Master of Science in Management of Bocconi University in Milan.
+He is a tenured Associate Professor in Corporate Finance at the University of the Chambers of Commerce Mercatorum in Rome and a Senior Fellow and Director of the Milan Hub at the Luiss Business School in Rome.
+He was previously an Associate Professor of Corporate Finance Practice at SDA Bocconi School of Management, where he directed the Master's degree in Corporate Finance and the Executive Master's in Corporate Finance & Banking.